November 21, 2019 |

 As the artistic director of Boston Ballet since 2001, Mikko Nissinen has transformed a very good ballet company into indisputably one of the world’s best.
 The Helsinki native began studying ballet at the age of 10 and went pro at 15 with the Finnish National Ballet.
 In his 19 years of professional dancing, he made stops in the Netherlands and Switzerland, and performed as a principal dancer with the San Francisco Ballet.
 “In North America, the arts are totally dependent upon individual philanthropy and could not function without it,” he says.
 “The government support we receive is less than 1% of our annual budget, and I think private philanthropy is one of the most beautiful things I’ve witnessed in America.”
 About Stephanie Brown, he says: “She grew up watching ballet in New York, and she understands how the art form enhances our lives, allows us to escape or discover reality, and expands our horizons.
 Stephanie’s very dedicated to it.
 I’m very humbled by her support.”
 As the song from A Chorus Line goes, “Everything is beautiful at the ballet,” and in Boston, we have this forward-looking Finn to thank for that.

-Photography By Ian Travis Barnard
+Photography by: Photography By Ian Travis Barnard